 Important features of the Family and Children’s Ombuds include:

-We are part of the Governor's Office.
-We operate independently from the Department of Social and Health Services (DSHS) and other state agencies.
+We are part of the Governor’s Office.
+We operate independently from the Department of Children, Youth, and Families (DCYF) and other state agencies.

 We act as a neutral fact-finder, not as an advocate.
 We step in when an agency action or inaction is unauthorized or unreasonable.